Babatunde-Ben/Facebook-Policy/README.md

 Rest assured, we only request the necessary permissions from Facebook to facilitate the login process.
 We do not post on your behalf or access additional information without your explicit consent.

+## Data Deletion

+If you want to delete your user datas, write to xyz@example.com.

 By logging in with Facebook, you agree to our Terms of Service and Privacy Policy.
-If you have any questions or concerns, please contact us at [xyz@gmail.com](mailto:xyz@gmail.com).
+If you have any questions or concerns, please contact us at [xyz@example.com](mailto:xyz@example.com).

 Thank you for choosing XYZ!